Factors Influencing Pricing Decisions: Is Your Pricing Manager Turning Into A Pricing Czar? 👨💼

 To get around these bottlenecks, the pricing leader may choose to take action, making unilateral decisions that may go against the status quo.
 This Pricing Czar-like behaviour can leave some members of the business and executive team feeling disgruntled.

-The Pricing Czar, however, leaves work feeling they have done what’s best for the business – and are often ignorant of the fact that their behaviour has displeased, upset or unsettled the business.
+However, the Pricing Czar leaves work feeling they have done what’s best for the business – and are often ignorant of the fact that their behaviour has displeased, upset or unsettled the business.
 Very often they don’t even realise that they are being defensive or difficult to deal with.
 They think they are doing a great job – despite the constraints, bureaucracy and politics.

 Here are some tactics to improve your organisation’s factors influencing pricing decisions if conflicts arise with your pricing team: